mora50/nodejs-with-mongoose/README.md

 ## How to install

-1) You will need mongoDB or Docker
+1) You will need mongoDB
 ```bash
 https://www.mongodb.com/

 ```

 2) Install with npm